Kiang West National Park: Fauna

 The park is an important area for Gambian wildlife, as individuals of most of its remaining mammal species are found within it.
-These mammals include the African clawless otter (Aonyx capensis), bushbuck (Tragelaphus s. scriptus), caracal (Caracal caracal), common duiker (Sylvicapra grimmia), leopard (Panthera pardus pardus), marsh mongoose (Atilax paludinosus), serval (Leptailurus serval), sitatunga (Tragelaphus spekii), spotted hyena (Crocuta crocuta), warthogs (Phacochoerus africanus), and West African manatee (Trichechus sengalensis).
+These mammals include the African clawless otter, bushbuck, caracal, common duiker, leopard, marsh mongoose, serval, sitatunga, spotted hyena, warthog and West African manatee.
 West African manatees and humpback dolphins are sometimes observed in the Jarin bolon.

-The park's reptile species include the African python (Python sebae), Bell’s hinged tortoise (Kinixys belliana nogueyi), West African crocodile (Crocodylus suchus), Nile monitor (Varanus niloticus), puff adder (Bitis arietans), royal python (Python regius), and spitting cobra (Naja nigricollis).
+The park's reptile species include the African python, Bell’s hinged tortoise, West African crocodile, Nile monitor, puff adder, royal python and spitting cobra.

 The park has more than 300 bird species, more than half of all the bird species that have been recorded in the Gambia.
+It has been designated an Important Bird Area (IBA) by BirdLife International.
 Some of the park's bird species have a very local distribution and are rarely observed in other locations in the Gambia.
 There are 21 birds of prey, including eagle, falcon, harrier, hawk, and vulture species.
 There are quite a large number of birds of prey in the park during the dry season.
-Other bird species in the park include ten kingfisher species, the ground-hornbill, and the threatened brown-necked parrot (Poicephalus robustus fuscicollis), which breeds in the park's mangroves.
-Other bird species include white-fronted black-chat (Myrmecocichla albifrons), Dorst's cisticola (Cisticola guinea), Burchell's courser (Cursorius rufus), brown-rumped bunting (Emberiza affinis) and chestnut-crowned sparrow-weaver (Plocepasser superciliosus), which have restricted distributions in the Gambia.
-The bateleur (Terathopius ecaudatus), a short tailed eagle species, is the park's official symbol.
+Other bird species in the park include ten kingfisher species, ground-hornbills and the threatened brown-necked parrot, which breeds in the park's mangroves.
+Other bird species include white-fronted black chat, Dorst's cisticola, Burchell's courser, brown-rumped bunting and chestnut-crowned sparrow-weaver, which have restricted distributions in the Gambia.
+The bateleur, a short tailed eagle species, is the park's official symbol.
 The bateleur hunts for sandgrouse and pigeons in the park, and is most often seen there from July to September.